jonahchho/OurScheme-Interpreter/README.md

 # OurScheme-Interpreter
-A modified scheme interpreter written in C/C++
+A modified scheme interpreter written in C++

 ## Getting Started